At Cheshire Lutheran Church (CLC), we are centered by Worship, Fellowship, Witness, and Service:

 - We educate and encourage our members to give generously and joyfully of their time, talent, and treasure to CLC, to our local community, and to our world.

-Select any of the tabs below to learn more about us.
 We look forward to welcoming you to Worship one Sunday very soon!

 Our Mission Statement